How to interpret water resistance (ATM) – avoid costly mistakes

 What is 20 ATM?

-20 ATM means that the watch is built for more demanding water environments.
-It can be used for snorkeling, intensive swimming and water sports.
-This is common on sports watches and diving-inspired models.
-However, it is important to distinguish between “20 ATM” and professional diving watches that meet specific ISO standards.
+20 ATM means the watch is built for more demanding water environments.
+It can be used for snorkeling, intense swimming, and water sports.
+This is common for sports watches and dive-inspired models.
+However, it is important to distinguish between "20 ATM" and professional diving watches that meet specific ISO standards.

 What is 30 ATM and more?

-30 ATM and above is typical for professional diving watches.
-These are designed to withstand pressure changes at greater depths and are often equipped with extra seals, a screw-down crown and reinforced case construction.
-It's not just about the number, but about the entire construction adapted for underwater environments.
+30 ATM and higher is typical for professional diving watches.
+These are designed to withstand pressure changes at greater depths and are often equipped with extra seals, screw-down crowns, and reinforced case construction.
+Here, it's not just about the number, but about an entire construction adapted for underwater environments.

 What does ATM actually mean on a watch?

-ATM stands for atmospheric pressure and is a measure of how much pressure the watch is tested to under controlled conditions.
-It is important to understand that these tests are done without movement, temperature changes or chemicals such as chlorine and salt.
+ATM stands for atmospheric pressure and is a measure of how much pressure the watch has been tested for under controlled conditions.
+It is important to understand that these tests are done without movement, temperature fluctuations, or chemicals such as chlorine and salt.
 In real-world situations, the pressure can be higher than the stated value.
-Therefore, you should always choose a higher ATM rating than you think you need if you will be using the watch regularly in water.
+Therefore, you should always choose a higher ATM rating than you think you need if the watch is to be used regularly in water.

 The choice depends entirely on how the watch will be used.
-For office environments and everyday life, 3–5 ATM is often sufficient.
+For office environments and everyday use, 3–5 ATM is often sufficient.
 For swimming and beach life, 10 ATM is a safer option.
 For more demanding activities in water, 20 ATM or more should be considered.
-Understanding what 1 ATM, 3 ATM, 5 ATM, 10 ATM, 20 ATM and 30 ATM mean reduces the risk of moisture damage and extends the life of the watch.
+Understanding what 1 ATM, 3 ATM, 5 ATM, 10 ATM, 20 ATM, and 30 ATM mean reduces the risk of moisture damage and extends the watch's lifespan.